Solar Panel Installation Cost West Palm Beach: 2026 Comparison Guide

 What is the average solar payback period in West Palm Beach?

-West Palm Beach homeowners typically see a full solar payback period of 8–10 years.
+West Palm Beach homeowners typically see a full solar payback period of 11–14 years (longer for a 2026 purchase since the federal residential credit expired; a lease or PPA avoids the upfront cost).
 After payback, the system generates essentially free electricity for the remaining 10–15+ years of its 25-year warranty life.
 Higher electric rates and more sun-hours shorten the payback period.

 What Florida incentives apply in West Palm Beach?